 Most of the artwork of the Red Fort were robbed and stolen during the takeover of Nadir Shah and Indian Rebellion of 1857 against the British which failed.
 Even these were sold to the British, Victoria and Albert museums and British libraries.
 Example of some of the items being sold to the Britishers are:

 - Crown of Bahadur Shah II

 - The Red Fort Archaeological Museum was shifted to Mumtaz Mahal from the drum house during the visit of King George V and Queen Mary in 1911.

 - Many Red Fort Trials (also known as INA: Indian National Army Trials) held in Red Fort.
 The first one held in 1945.

 - On 15th August 1947, Jawaharlal Nehru, the first prime minister of India, raised the Indian flag above the Lahore Gate.

-Architecture of Red Fort
+Red Fort from inside